 Group your washing into categories and keep things simple.
 I suggest:

 - Darks: black and dark denim

 If you don’t have enough for a full load, mix ones that work together into the machine.
-Like your sheets in with the corresponding colour group.
-This is more time efficient and economical.
+For example, toss your sheets in with the corresponding colour group.
+This is more time-efficient and economical.
 Careful not to mix loads that will ‘run’ into each other.
-Some even mix loads based on expected drying times for fabrics!
+Some people even mix loads based on expected drying times for fabrics!

 Make sure you hang, shake out, and fold your clothes immediately to save on ironing.
 Consider hanging them straight onto coat hangers.
 Better still, don’t buy clothes that need ironing.
 IF you are ironing, sort it into high heat, medium heat and low heat groups to save you time changing the settings for each item.

 Hopefully these tips will help you get the washing done more efficiently instead of them airing out on the floor.